serenagrl/ansible-kubernetes/docs/configure-semaphore.md

 ### 3. Create the Ansible Kubernetes Semaphore Project

-The [`setup-semaphore-project.yaml`](../setup-semaphore-project.yaml) playbook can be used to automatically create a Semaphore project based on the cloned version of the repository in the file-system.
-It will make a copy of the repository which you have cloned (and configured) in the Ubuntu WSL to the Semaphore server VM.
+The [`setup-semaphore-project.yaml`](../setup-semaphore-project.yaml) playbook can be used to automatically create a Semaphore project based on the cloned version of this repository in the file-system.
+It will make a copy of this repository which you have cloned (and configured) in the Ubuntu WSL to the Semaphore VM.

 The location of the repository on the Semaphore server can be configured in the [`/roles/semaphore/register/vars/main.yaml`](../roles/semaphore/register/vars/main.yaml) variable file.
 ```yaml